Home » Movies » Fifty Shades of Grey (2015)

-Anastasia Steele (Dakota Johnson), a shy and unassuming literature student, steps in to interview the enigmatic billionaire Christian Grey (Jamie Dornan) for her college newspaper.
-Their first meeting is charged with chemistry, and Ana finds herself intrigued by Christian’s mysterious demeanor.
+Anastasia Steele (Dakota Johnson), a shy and bookish English literature student, agrees to interview young billionaire Christian Grey (Jamie Dornan) for her friend’s college newspaper.
+The interview is awkward yet charged with undeniable chemistry.
+Anastasia finds herself drawn to Christian’s confidence and mystery, while Christian becomes fascinated by her innocence.

 The Courtship